Search

 1. Fireplace type

 The type of fireplace in your home influences the value it adds to your home.
-Let’s take a look at fireplace types and the amount of value each adds to your home.
+Let’s take a look at fireplace types and the amount of value you might expect from each.

 How much value does a wood-burning fireplace add?

-Wood-burning fireplaces are pretty common and can be found in a significant number of homes.
+Wood-burning fireplaces are pretty common and can be found in many homes.

-Many homeowners love the crackling sound of burning wood and the processes of starting and maintaining a fire.
-It’s an experience that’s absent in other types such as gas-burning fireplaces.
+Many homeowners love the crackling sound of burning wood and the process of starting and maintaining a fire.
+It’s an experience that’s absent in other types of heating options, such as gas-burning fireplaces.

 With adequate seasoned wood, you will be set to deal with the cold winter months.

-Unlike gas fireplaces, you cannot avoid byproducts of burning like smoke, dangerous gasses like carbon monoxide, and ash.
+However, unlike with gas fireplaces, you cannot avoid byproducts of burning like smoke, ash, and dangerous gases like carbon monoxide.

-Luckily, the smoke and gasses escape through the chimney flue if it works properly.
+Luckily, if the chimney flue works properly, smoke and gases escape it easily.
 Remember, the value of a wood-burning fireplace depends on its condition.

-If it doesn’t work properly, it will need repairs, which can cost thousands of dollars, especially if the damages are extensive.
+If it doesn’t work properly, it will need repairs, which can cost thousands of dollars, especially if the damage is extensive.
+If the damage is too severe, the repairs will turn into a project for replacement, which any chimney sweep company will tell you is an expensive proposition.

-Your fireplace should be in great condition to provide maximum value to your home.
-Schedule an annual inspection and cleaning with a reputable chimney sweep to ensure any damages are fixed early.
+Your fireplace should be in great condition to provide maximum value for your home.
+Schedule an annual inspection and cleaning with a reputable chimney sweep to ensure any damages are immediately fixed.

 ——